-Any permanent Court employee who is to be laid off or dismissed for other than disciplinary reasons shall be given thirty (30) calendar days notice.
+Any permanent and part-time Court employee who is to be laid off or dismissed for other than disciplinary reasons shall be given thirty (30) calendar days notice.
 This provision does not apply to probationary, provisional, or temporary employees.
 Nothing contained herein shall be deemed to require the Court to pay an employee except for services rendered.